ABOUT ME

 "Die Hard" was anthologised in Roots: Home is Who We Are, which features the best 30 short memoirs chosen from more than 2000 entries in the inaugural SBS Emerging Writers' Competition (Hardie Grant, July 2021).
 "The Girl with the Golden Hair" was longlisted for the 2021 CRAFT Flash Fiction Contest (February 2022, top 3%).

-I am the recipient of numerous awards, including an Australian Society of Authors 2020 Award Mentorship for Adult Fiction and an Australian Postgraduate Research Award.
+I am the recipient of an Australian Society of Authors 2020 Award Mentorship for Adult Fiction and other awards, including an Australian Postgraduate Research Award.
 I hold a BA (Hons), First Class Honours and a MA from the University of Melbourne.
-My work has appeared in Meanjin, Southerly, The Age, Australian Short Stories, Growing up Asian in Australia, and [untitled] Anthology, among others.